 Himalaya was granted the Good Laboratory Practices (GLP) certificate, confirming compliance with international guidelines laid down by the Organization for Economic Co-operation and Development's (OECD) Principles of Good Laboratory Practices and Norms.
 These guidelines ensure the generation of high quality and reliable test data.

 Himalaya is the first herbal drug manufacturer in India to have received the GLP certificate granted by the National GLP Compliance Monitoring Authority of India, established by the Department of Science & Technology, Government of India.
 The results of non-clinical chemical safety testing done by these facilities are accepted by all OECD member countries.

-Himalaya's manufacturing facility in Bangalore was approved for compliance with WHO-cGMP (World Health Organization-current Good Manufacturing Practices).
+Himalaya's manufacturing facility in Bengaluru was approved for compliance with WHO-cGMP (World Health Organization-current Good Manufacturing Practices).
 The facility complies with GMP requirements as stipulated by the EU-GMP/EMEA (European Medical Agency) Guidelines, WHO-GMP and the United States Food and Drug Administration (FDA) guidelines for dietary supplements.
 The standards are at par with those prescribed for manufacturers of allopathic medicines.
 Himalaya's manufacturing unit ensures quality, safety and efficacy in every product and every batch.